-If at any time a supervisors has reason to believe that an employee is abusing leave, the matter may be investigated.
-Investigative measures may include, but are not necessarily limited to, the following:
+If at any time a principal or director feels sick leave or personal/emergency leave is being abused, the matter should be immediately investigated.
+Investigative measures may include, but are not limited to, the following:

-- Telephone calls;

-- Home visits; and/or

-- Verification of illness from a licensed physician on a more frequent basis as required by the Family Medical Leave Act (FMLA).
+- Telephone call to the home; - Visits to the home by the principal or the principal's designee; and/or - Verification of illness from a licensed physician on a more frequent basis as required by the Family Medical Leave Act (FMLA).